MaximeMaxime/data_engineer_exercise/README.md

 # Exercise 1 : Webscraping Pipelines & Messaging

-Design and develop a pipeline to keep track of newly published articles on https://www.kdnuggets.com/ using the "Top Stories Past 30 Days" section of the page.
+Design and develop a pipeline to keep track of top articles on https://www.kdnuggets.com/ using the "Top Stories Past 30 Days" section of the page.
 1. Every hour, gather the following info about the top 10 most popular stories from that list
-		- timestamp
+  1. timestamp
-		- author
+  2. author
-		- title
+  3. title
 2. Create a pipeline to push this info to a messaging system (Pipeline A)
 3. Design a schema for storing this information in a database
 4. Create a pipeline to consume from the messaging system and store in the database (Pipeline B)